danielplohmann/smda/README.rst

 The code should be fully compatible with Python 2 and 3.
 Further explanation on the innerworkings follow in separate publications but will be referenced here.

+To take full advantage of SMDA's capabilities, optionally install:
+* lief
+* pdbparse (currently as fork from https://github.com/VPaulV/pdbparse to support Python3)

 Version History
 ---------------
+ * 2019-06-13: PDB symbols for functions are now resolved if given a PDB file using parameter "-d" (THX to @VPaulV).
  * 2019-05-15: Fixed a bug in PE mapper where buffer would be shortened because of misinterpretation of section sizes.
- * 2019-01-28: ELF symbols for functions are now being resolved, if present in the file.
+ * 2019-01-28: ELF symbols for functions are now resolved, if present in the file.
 Also "-m" parameter changed to "-p" to imply parsing instead of just mapping (THX: @VPaulV).
  * 2018-12-12: all gcc jump table styles are now parsed correctly.
  * 2018-11-26: Better handling of multibyte NOPs, ELF loader now provides base addr.
  * 2018-09-28: We now have functional PE/ELF loaders.